Home » Social proof » Psychology behind Fear of Missing Out

 By using catchphrases like “Buy now or regret later”, you create a sense of urgency which often leads to impulse buying.

-Imagine if you wanted to purchase an expensive car which would be almost impossible for your budget… Just while having these thoughts, you open your Instagram or Facebook and behold!
+Imagine if you wanted to purchase an expensive car which would be almost impossible for your budget.
+Just while having these thoughts, you open your Instagram or Facebook and behold!
 Here’s your dream car staring at you, you stare at the picture for a while, scroll down to read the caption to find out that this car is being sold at a discount rate!!
-Almost half the real price…
+Almost half the real price… And only one left!

 Unbelievable!
 What would you do?
 You would be so happy and would most definitely want to make the payment before anyone else.
 This is exactly what FOMO does, it creates a sense of urgency and helps to ensure that you feel the need to purchase before anyone else.
 This is how to leverage on the Fear of missing out.